 Placement Options: If possible, place the subwoofer near the front stage, for best blending with the front and center loudspeaker channels.

 - Corner Placement: Corner placement will accommodate most rooms and will reduce the chances for encountering a null (an acoustic cancellation in the bass response) at the listening position.
 If your AV receiver equalizes the subwoofer channel during auto-set-up, corner placement will often provide the best overall performance.

 - Other Placement Options: If corner placement sound excessively boomy, then try moving the subwoofer to other available locations along the front stage, listening for the best balance of output and a smooth accurate response.
 Always redo the auto-set-up of your AV receiver after moving the subwoofer to a different location to ensure the acoustic distance and calibration level are set correctly.

 - Dual Subs: To maximize the bass output and impact of your home theater, two SB-2000s can be paired; one on either side of your room.

 Auto/Standby & On Switch: If this switch is set to "Auto/Standby", it will automatically turn-on the powered subwoofer in the presence of an audio signal.
-If no signal is present for a period of several minutes, the powered subwoofer will enter "Standby" mode, where power consumption will be less than 0.5 watts.
+If no signal is present for approximately 30 minutes, the powered subwoofer will enter "Standby" mode, where power consumption will be less than 0.5 watts.
 If this switch is set to "On", the amplifier will remain on continuously and will not enter "Standby" mode.

 Power Status Light: The power status light is located on the front-panel of the powered subwoofer in the upper left corner.
 The light will illuminate blue when the amplifier is on.
 The light will illuminate red when the amplifier is in standby mode.